Saskatoon Transit: Link Bus Rapid Transit

 In April 2019, Saskatoon City Council approved a final design for a new bus rapid transit (BRT) system with an initial schedule of construction starting the summer of 2020 and the system opening for service in 2023.
 However, implications of the COVID-19 pandemic pushed back the timeline to commence construction in 2024 and to take place over three to four years.
 The system will run for 38 km over 3 lines, of which 3.5 km will be dedicated right of way.
 It will include 48 stations (a total of 85 platforms will be built), with 3 planned for future infill: with amenities like heated shelters, real-time information displays, transit priority signals, and public art opportunities.
 The city also plans to build transit-oriented developments in the Confederation S.C., University Heights S.C., and at the Centre Mall.
 This will be the first proper BRT system in Saskatchewan, and likely the only one for some time.
 In 2024, it was announced that the new BRT would be branded as "Link".

 Other services

-School service, special events, charter
+School service and Special Events

 Saskatoon Transit operates special morning and afternoon service to many of the city's schools, and also serves events at SaskTel Centre.
-Buses are also available for charter trips within 40 km of the city centre.
+Buses were once available for charter trips within 40 km of the city centre, but that was discontinued in 2019.
 Special routes which are available to the general public have route numbers in the 300-series, with route 333 being the SaskTel Centre special from the downtown terminal.
 SaskTel Centre sometimes offers charter service from locations other than the downtown, but because these are charter services which regular fare, passes and transfers do not apply, these do not have route numbers.